Daniel Kinahan: Summons issued

 In December 2020 a racketeering summons was served to him in Dubai by US lawyers.
 Boxing promoter Moses Herrida filed a civil cause of action over the signing of Joseph Diaz while he was under contract to Herrida Boxing Management.
 He alleged that after Diaz won the world championship in 2020 MTK had offered him an advance of $100,000 (₡81,500) in breach of a five-year contract the boxer had signed with HBM.
 Herrida also claims that Daniel Kinahan and MTK are in breach of the RICO Act, which can be used in civil cases.

 Herrida alleges that Kinahan founded MTK Global as a "front business" to launder illicit proceeds from drug trafficking and that despite claims that Kinahan is no longer involved with the organisation he is still "influencing and controlling" it.
-Kinahan has to file a response with the United States District Court for the Central District of California or face judgement being entered against him by default.
+Kinahan has to file a response with the United States District Court for the Central District of California or face judgment being entered against him by default.

 Personal life

-As of 2019, Kinahan and his brother Christopher Jr. live in Dubai.
+As of 2019, Kinahan and his brother Christopher Jr. lived in Dubai.
 According to the Office of Foreign Assets Control, he has a residence in the Palm Jumeirah.
-He was married in May 2017 at the Burj Al Arab.
-Guests included criminals from various backgrounds such as Ridouan Taghi (Moroccan-Dutch), Ricardo Riquelme Vega (Chilean), and Raffaele Imperiale (Italian).
-Dutch police are investigating claims by a man known as Nabil B that they were working together after the wedding party helped investigators identify a "super cartel" alliance.
-Messages recovered from Ennetcom servers have also supported claims that the criminals in question are doing business together.

-Kinahan is married to Caoimhe Robinson since 2017.
+He has been married to Caoimhe Robinson since 2017.
 Formerly the partner of murdered drug lord Micka Kelly, Robinson is from the Coolock area of Dublin.
+Their wedding, held at the Burj Al Arab hotel, was attended by criminals from various backgrounds such as Ridouan Taghi (Moroccan-Dutch), Ricardo Riquelme Vega (Chilean), and Raffaele Imperiale (Italian).
+As of 2021, Dutch police were investigating claims by a man known as Nabil B that they were working together, with the wedding party helping investigators identify a "super cartel" alliance.
+Messages recovered from Ennetcom servers have also supported claims that the criminals in question were doing business together.

+Kinahan is believed to be the father of at least six children by three different mothers according to The New Yorker.